hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 I know why you came all this way for.
 You are looking for answers.
 But... each answer leads to more questions.
 And when we think we have all the answers, the questions change.
 So I'll give you something better instead.
 Redemption.
+Yet not for you, gunslinger.

-You are not a bad person, nor a good one.
-And most importantly, you have not forgotten the face of your father.
-In this level of the tower, I get to judge that.
+You have not forgotten the face of your father.
+This is what you were made for.

-You did well, better than I expected.
-And yes, it was worth it, all the blood and tears.
-Your loved ones left behind, their names echoing in the Tower right now, and everything your ever cared.
+All this sacrifice, your existence, all the blood, all the tears, your loved ones left behind, their names echoing in the Tower right now, and everything your ever cared, was used to construct this dark place.

-All this sacrifice, your existence, was used to construct this tower.
-Every door you have opened in your life, has been inside this place.
+Every door you have opened in your life, has been inside this tower.
 It will withstand the eons of time, and your story will prevail in it's murals, and in other worlds too, Roland.
+Trust me on this.

 The Crimson king takes a moment, a deep breath and continues.